 UCU strike dates announced for early December

-Earlier today the University and College Union (UCU) announced that strikes would take place this term from the 1st-3rd of December this year.
-The website indicates that if the striker’s demands are not yet there may be more “sustained disruption.”
+Earlier today (16/11), the University and College Union (UCU) announced that strikes would take place this term from the 1st-3rd of December this year.
+The website indicates that if the strikers demands are not met there may be more “sustained disruption.”